conan-io/conan-center-index/docs/adding_packages/dependencies.md

 # Dependencies

 This section outlines all the practices and guidelines for the `requirements()` and `build_requirements()` methods.
-This includes everything from "vendored" dependencies to when and how the versions could be changed.
+This includes everything from handling "vendored" dependencies to what versions should be used.

 <!-- toc -->
 ## Contents<!-- endToc -->

 ## List Dependencies

-Since all ConanCenterIndex recipes are to build and/or package projects, they are exclusively done in `conanfiles.py` which offer a few way to add requirements.
+Since all ConanCenterIndex recipes are to build and/or package projects they are exclusively done in `conanfiles.py`.
+This offers a few ways to add requirements.
 The most common way is:

 ```py
     def requirements(self):